Student Payments and Reporting

 Definitions

-Scholarships (also known as Fellowships): The IRS regulations regarding the definition of scholarships is contained in Section 117 which states:
+The IRS regulations regarding the definition of scholarships is contained in Section 117 which states:

-Section 117(a) GENERAL RULE. - Gross income does not include any amount received as a qualified scholarship by an individual who is a candidate for a degree at an educational organization described in section 170(b)(1)(a)(ii).
+Section 117(a) General Rule - Gross income does not include any amount received as a qualified scholarship by an individual who is a candidate for a degree at an educational organization described in section 170(b)(1)(a)(ii).

-Section 117(b) QUALIFIED SCHOLARSHIP. - For purposes of this section:
+Section 117(b) Qualified Scholarship - For purposes of this section:

-• IN GENERAL. - The term "qualified scholarship" means any amount received by an individual as a scholarship or fellowship grant to the extent the individual establishes that, in accordance with the conditions of the grant, such amount was used for qualified tuition and related expenses.
+• In General - The term "qualified scholarship" means any amount received by an individual as a scholarship or fellowship grant to the extent the individual establishes that, in accordance with the conditions of the grant, such amount was used for qualified tuition and related expenses.

-• QUALIFIED TUITION AND RELATED EXPENSES. - for the purposes of paragraph 1, the term "qualified tuition and related expenses" means:
+• Qualified Tuition and Related Expenses - for the purposes of paragraph 1, the term "qualified tuition and related expenses" means:

-(A) tuition and fees required for the enrollment or attendance of a student at an educational organization described in section 170(b)(1)(A)(ii)and
+(A) tuition and fees required for the enrollment or attendance of a student at an educational organization described in section 170(b)(1)(A)(ii) and

 (B) fees, books, supplies, and equipment required for courses of instruction at such an educational organization.

-Section 117(c) LIMITATION. - Subsections (a) and (d) shall not apply to that portion of any amount received which represents payment for teaching, research, or other services by the student required as a condition for receiving the qualified scholarship or qualified tuition reduction.
+Section 117(c) Limitation. - Subsections (a) and (d) shall not apply to that portion of any amount received which represents payment for teaching, research, or other services by the student required as a condition for receiving the qualified scholarship or qualified tuition reduction.

 The University interprets these IRS regulations as follows: